Elementary School Handbook

 Eden Prairie Schools encourages a fragrance aware and latex limited environment.
 “Fragrance Aware” means that we will try to have a fragrance and scent-free environment.
 “Latex Limited” means that no latex gloves or latex balloons are allowed.

 Your school’s Health Services office should be notified when a student has a communicable condition (i.e. chicken pox, strep throat, head lice) so appropriate measures may be taken.
 Notices may be sent home with other students when these conditions occur in a classroom.
-For a list of common childhood diseases, symptoms, communicability, and source of infection, log on to the district website, www.edenpr.org.
+For a list of common childhood diseases, symptoms, communicability, and source of infection, view the Health Services website.

 The school nurse will work closely with students who have an acute or chronic health need such as asthma, cancer, diabetes, allergies, or other illness.
 Parents will want to notify Health Services about their student’s specific health needs.
-The student and parents will work with the school nurse to determine how best to manage the health conditions and plan for any potential life threatening emergencies.
+The student and parents will work with the school nurse to determine how best to manage the health conditions and plan for any potential life-threatening emergencies.
+Nurses will also be a resource for any ongoing needs related to isolation or exposure to COVID-19 based on current guidance from state and federal agencies.

 When should my child be kept at home, and when can he/she attend school?